 Thank you for visiting St. Joseph's Maths in School page.

 On this page you will find some useful video guides explaining the way we teach maths at St. Joseph's RC Academy.
 There are also links to external web sites that can support the learning of maths skills through games and activities.
-To add to this you can also find, at the bottom of the page, the school calculation policy.
-This details the individual methods taught in each year group along with the resources that may be employed to do so.
+To add to this you can also find, the school's calculation policies and curriculum documents.
+These detail the individual methods and curriculum taught in each year group along with the resources that may be employed to do so.

 If you have any questions about the maths your child is learning in school, please discuss this with your child's class teacher, who should be able to assist you in supporting your child at home with their maths.